Identification of the anomalous fast bulk events in a p-type point contact germanium detector

-As illustrate in Fig. \ref{fig:11-Figure}(b), the cut \SI{525}{\ns} is used to distinguish FBEs from BEs.
-The mean ($\mu$) and width ($\sigma$) of the FBE and BE distributions under different energies are given in the Table. \ref{tab:1-table}.
-For the relatively high energy region, the $\mu$ of both distributions do not change and are independent with energy.
-Due to the interference of electric noise at the energy range below \SI{3}{\keVee}, where $\sigma$ is comparable to the band separation, there exist serious cross-contaminations between the BEs and FBEs which lead to the merging of the bands.
-However, as displayed in Fig. \ref{fig:12-Figure}, the simulated relationship between the rise time and energy without electric noise proves that the rise time is independent of the deposited energy, i.e. the FBE region is also independent of the deposited energy.
-Thus, the region divisions of the FBE and BE inside the detector can be identified by the simulated result at the relatively high energy range.
+As illustrate in Fig. \ref{fig:11-Figure}(b), the \SI{525}{\ns} cut is used to distinguish FBEs from BEs.
+The mean ($\mu$) and width ($\sigma$) of the FBE and BE distributions at different energies are presented in Table \ref{tab:1-table}.
+At relatively high energies, the $\mu$ values of both distributions do not change and are independent of energy.
+Because of interference caused by electrical noise at energies below \SI{3}{\keVee}, where $\sigma$ is comparable to the band separation, serious cross-contaminations occurs between BEs and FBEs, which causes the bands to merge.
+However, as shown in Fig. \ref{fig:12-Figure}, the simulated relationship between the rise time and energy without electrical noise proves that the rise time is independent of the deposited energy; consequently, the FBE region is also independent of the deposited energy.
+Thus, the regions at which FBEs and BEs occur inside the detector can be identified from the simulation result at relatively high energies.